channagithub/channabasavagola.github.io/_posts/2015-01-04-first-post.md

 For instance consider the data set with 100 objects to train.

 **Random subsampling**: Randomly split shuffled 100 objects into train set and test set.
 It can be 80–20, 70–30, 60–40.
-This is also called as Hold-out.
+This is also called as **Hold-out**.

 Good for huge data.
 If you are getting similar scores and optimal model’s parameters with some of your iterations.